sgneha/letsConnect/Process followed.md

 • If we don't define `profileFields.social = {};`it will give can't find youtube of undefined(social)
 • now update and insert data(if profile is found it will update it and if not will create it)
 • for educationn and experience will create diff routes and end points

+##### Get all profiles and a profile by user id

+• Its public so no auth required.Get all profiles with name and avatar so populate
+• Logged in with 2nd user and created profile for that user and checked in route for all profiles in postman.It shows both.